There’s no shortage of benefits when choosing to implement driver monitoring alongside telematics.

-Alongside the implementation of both continuous driver monitoring and telematics comes rudimentary best practices to ensure full optimization.
+Alongside the implementation of both continuous driver monitoring and telematics comes best practices to ensure full optimization.

 - Don’t let risky behavior go uncorrected.
-Having all of this information at your fingertips is simply not enough if you do not act upon it.
+Having all of this information at your fingertips is simply not enough if you don’t act upon it.
 Instead, utilize your safety policy to create parameters surrounding use of data gathered through telematics and continuous driver monitoring to keep your company protected and your most high-risk drivers off the roads.

 - Have an intervention program in place.
 Ensure your team has a proper strategy in place to intervene with at-risk drivers before they become disqualified.
 Whether that be in-person training, online courses or written notice, companies need to ensure they are in front of at-risk drivers to help with overall employee retention.

 - Understand that telematics alone is not enough.
 Telematics and GPS data allow for monitoring of individual driving habits on the clock – consider the information you are missing out on off the clock, whether it be a fender-bender or a DUI.
 Know that telematics alone will not help you close your visibility gap and be sure to utilize continuous driver monitoring to understand and gain full insight into the blind spots your business faces.